nt314p/Gesture/README.md

 # Gesture
 A desktop UI overlay to enable typing functionality with the Gesture remote

-The Guesture remote is a 3 axis gyroscopic mouse with scrolling functionality.
+The Gesture remote is a 3 axis gyroscopic mouse with scrolling functionality (which I am developing).

 The purpose of this project is to create an app so that one may type using the Gesture remote (think on screen keyboard).